Sunday, September 24, 2023

 Traces in History

-The period of Byzantine domination had a lasting impact on Bulgaria’s history, contributing to developing a unique cultural identity that combined Bulgarian and Byzantine influences.
-The churches, fortresses, and urban centers from this period still stand as a testament to this unique historical era.
-Additionally, the period of Byzantine rule laid the groundwork for the eventual emergence of the Second Bulgarian Empire in 1185 CE.
+The period of the domination had a lasting impact on Bulgaria’s history, contributing to the development of a unique cultural identity that combined Bulgarian and Byzantine influences.
+The churches, fortresses, and urban centers from this period still stand as testaments to this unique historical era.
+Additionally, the rule of the Byzantians laid the groundwork for the eventual emergence of the Second Bulgarian Empire in 1185 CE.